 Audio-Technica ATH-M50xBTFull Review

-If you liked the ATH-M50x, you’ll love the M50xBT—they’re almost identical to the wired version, for better and worse.
-They add playback controls, which are great, but retain the same synthetic padding, which is a bit thin.
+If you liked the ATH-M50x, you’ll love the M50xBT—this headset is almost identical to the wired version, for better and worse.
+The company added playback controls, but retain the same synthetic padding, which is a bit thin.
 However, the headband has a sturdy metal frame, and folding the ear cups in and up results in a compact, travel-friendly form.

 What you should know about Bluetooth headphones